Scholarship for Introductory Course in Language Testing

 - You can demonstrate engagement (or willingness to engage) with an existing professional community (e.g. a workplace) with whom you can share what you learn on the course.

 - You can demonstrate your suitability for the introductory level that the course is aimed at, in terms of your current level of knowledge and expertise, paying attention to why the different aspects of this course would be beneficial for you and the professional community you engage with.

 - You agree to participate full-time on the course, and have the appropriate time and equipment (e.g. stable internet connection, laptop/computer etc.) to be able to fully take part in the course.

 - You agree to provide a short report on the experience after the course has finished as a condition for the award.

 - Priority will be given to regions or sectors that have been marginal to the international language assessment community.
 This scholarship is therefore less suitable for employees of larger, established language testing organisations; and less suitable for those engaged in testing English or other widely-spoken languages.

 Please also include your name, contact email address and mailing address.

-All applications should be received by Friday, 30th June 2023.
-The winner of the scholarship for the course in September 2023 will be notified by Friday, 28th July 2023 at the latest.
+All applications should be received by Friday, 15th December 2023.
+The winner of the scholarship for the course in February-March 2024 will be notified by Friday, 19th January 2024 at the latest.
 By sending in an application letter, you are agreeing that any personal data you provide may be shared by ALTE to those involved in the selection process (only).
 The decision of the selection committee is final.
 The winning applicant will be invited by ALTE to complete the registration process as soon as possible after notification that they have been awarded the scholarship.